honglin-c/trust-region-newton/README.md

 ## Examples

-To run the code with our adaptive eigenvalue projection strategy, please run, e.g.,
+To run the code with our trust-region eigenvalue projection strategy, please run, e.g.,
 ```
 sh ../scripts/horse.sh
 ```
 We provide several examples in `scripts/`.

+You can find the results in `results/`.

 ### Comparisons
-To run the same example with the eigenvalue clamping strategy, add `--clamp` or `--abs` option after the command in the above scripts.
+To run the same example with the eigenvalue clamping strategy (or the absolute eigenvalue projection strategy), add `--clamp` (or `--abs`) option after the command in the above scripts.

 The default eigenvalue clamping algorithm uses 0 as the clamping threshold.
 To use a different clamping threshold (e.g., a small positive number), add `--epsilon [threshold]` option after the command.